OpenNingia/vscode-clearcase/README.md

 ## WSL

 You can use this extenion in a WSL environment and a windows clearcase installation.
-Just make sure the configured **executeable** ist the windows one (this is the default).
+Just make sure the configured **executeable** is the windows one (this is the default).
 The second important setting is the **tempDir** value.
 If you use a windows cleartool binary the temp dir needs to be a windows style path as already set by default.
 This path needs to be reachable by the windows cleartool executable.
 Therefor it is not possible to use a wsl linux only path like `/tmp/`.

 If the above settings are correct everything else is handled by the extension transparantly.